 and failure to show respect physically (kicking, tripping, pushing, shoving, hitting,

 biting, spitting, etc.) to other students will not be permitted.

 12. Throwing things from, into, or at the bus and/or others will not be permitted.

 13. Complete silence must prevail at railroad crossings according to state law.

 14. Parents must call the Transportation Office on a daily basis for permission for their

-student to get off the bus, on the same bus route, at any place other than their
+student to get picked up or dropped off the bus, on the same bus route, at any place other than their

 designated bus stop.
 Students may not ride a bus other than their assigned bus.
 Bus